nicfel/Mascot-Tutorial/README.md

 ### Loading the Influenza A/H3N2 Sequences (Partitions)

-The sequence alignment is in the file [H3N2.nexus](http://github.com/tgvaughan/Mascot-Tutorial/raw/master/data/H3N2.nexus) can be either drag and dropped into BEAUti or added by going to _File >> Import Alignment_.
+The sequence alignment is in the file [H3N2.nexus](http://github.com/nicfel/Mascot-Tutorial/raw/master/data/H3N2.nexus).
+Right-click on this link and save it to a folder on your computer.
+Once downloaded, this file can either be drag-and-dropped into BEAUti or added by using BEAUti's menu system via _File >> Import Alignment_.
 Once the sequences are added, we need to specify the sampling dates and locations.

 ### Get the sampling times (Tip Dates)

-After clicking the _Auto-configure_ button, the sampling times can be guessed.
-The sampling times are encoded in the sequence names and are in the third group after splitting on the vertical bar "|".
-The first group after splitting is the name of the sequence, the second group contains the accession numbers.
-The third are the sampling times and the fourth are the sampling location.
+Open the "Tip Dates" panel and then select the "Use tip dates" checkbox.

+The sampling times are encoded in the sequence names.
+We can tell BEAUti to use these by clicking the _Auto-configure_ button.
+The sampling times appear following the third vertical bar "|" in the sequence name.
+To extract these times, select "split on character", enter "|" (without the quotes) in the text box immediately to the right, and then select "3" from the drob-down box to the right, as shown in the figure below.

 <figure>
 	<a id="fig:example1"></a>